SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"You need to try again, and again, until you do it, until you get the help you need."*

 "I'll try again, okay?
-Geez, I thought me trying would have made today easier…"
+Geez, I thought my trying would have made today easier…"

-*"I'm not going easy because you're so far gone.
+*"I'm not going easy on you because you're so far gone.
 You needed help three years ago.
 It's good that you tried, but it's not enough."*

 Pinkie raises her voice.
 "When will it ever be enough?
 I tried, I said I'd try again.
-Can't you give me a break?"
+Won't you give me a break?"

 *"It'll be enough when you get the help you need, when you tell your friends how you really are.
 You can't stop now.
 We finally made a smidgen of progress and you want a break - that is not how this should work."*

-Pinkie practically yells through tears.
-"It's not that easy!
+Pinkie practically yells through tears, "It's not that easy!
 I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years.'
-I tried to talk to her and I couldn't even say a single word."
+I tried to talk to her, and I couldn't even say a single word."

 *"You have to push through that.
 I know it will be hard, but you have to.
 You have to…"*